+Regional Economy

-Regional Economy - Lack of transit connectivity throughout the County
+Lack of transit connectivity throughout the County

-Currently, the transit connections between the cities and villages of Ann Arbor, Ypsilanti, Chelsea, Dexter, Manchester, Saline, and Milan are very limited or non-existent.
+As Figures 3.1 and 3.2 show, population and employment are forecast to grow across the county, but current transit connections between the cities and villages of Ann Arbor, Ypsilanti, Chelsea, Dexter, Manchester, Saline, and Milan are very limited or non-existent.

 Improved connectivity will allow outer cities and villages to strengthen economic ties with each other and with Ann Arbor and Ypsilanti and make it easier for these locations to market themselves as 'destinations.'

-This will support the development of the regional economy.
+This improvement will support the development of the regional economy.
 On the other hand, if connectivity does not improve, many residents of the outer cities and villages will remain isolated from other activity centers in the County.